typebrigade/typebrigade.com/blog/bruno-maag-at-type-brigade.md

 # Bruno Maag at Type Brigade

-Bruno Maag, the London-based co-founder of the renouned type design studio [Dalton Maag](http://daltonmaag.com/) is travelling to speak at [a very special edition of Type Brigade](http://bruno-maag-talks-type.eventbrite.com/), March 26<sup>th</sup> at Emily Carr University of Art + Design.
+Bruno Maag, the London-based co-founder of the renowned type design studio [Dalton Maag](http://daltonmaag.com/) is traveling to speak at [a very special edition of Type Brigade](http://bruno-maag-talks-type.eventbrite.com/), March 26<sup>th</sup> at Emily Carr University of Art + Design.

 The event is completely free to attend as long you [register soon](http://bruno-maag-talks-type.eventbrite.com/).